NobleNomadic/NobleNomadic/README.md

 I love learning about these in my spare time and creating my own projects.

 ## ```> ls /projects```
-- Building lab environments for malware and vulnerable targets
+- Building vulnerable servers to hack into
-- Kiwi cybersecurity toolkit
+- Kiwi penetration testing toolkit
-- Setting up personal website

 ## ```> history | grep hobbies```
 - Linux